CrazyFedde/docs/commands.md

 <a name="runtimestats"></a>
 ### Runtime Stats

-Tells you information about the bot, and other runtime statistics.
+Returns information about the bot and other runtime statistics.

 #### Usage